gekatateam/neptunus/docs/DATA_MODEL.md

 ```

 These types can be used as field values: strings, integers (signed and unsigned), booleans, floating point numbers, arrays, slices and maps with string as a key.
 Any other types may cause errors at the serialization stage.

+## Delivery Control

+Each new event has a tracker with duty counter equal `1` at creation stage.
+That counter changes in two cases:
+ - it increases when an event is copied or cloned using corresponding method; copied or cloned events shares tracker.
+ - it decreases when an event `Done()` method calls.

+You can set a hook for an event using `SetHook(hook hookFunc, payload any)` method.
+When tracker duty counter decreases to zero, tracker will call hook function with passed payload as an argument.

+This can typically be used by input plugins that want to monitor event processing and delivery, such as `rabbitmq` or `kafka`, before telling a client/broker that the message has been accepted.

+It also means than processors and outputs must call `Done()` method when an event no more needed, delivered or failed after configured attemts.